fossas/fossa-cli/docs/references/strategies/languages/golang/v3-go-resolver-transition-qa.md

 For more information see ["how could a module be referenced by a Go project and not be a dependency?"](#how-could-a-module-be-referenced-by-a-go-project-and-not-be-a-dependency).

 ## Test dependencies
-It is possible to see a different (usually reduced) set of test dependencies.
+Test dependencies should not be reported with this strategy at all.

-We expect a reduced set of dependencies to occur in some cases where the previous analyzer had issues telling whether a given module was only used for tests.
+We expect a reduced set of dependencies to occur in some cases where the previous analyzer had issues determining whether a given module was only used for tests.

 If test dependencies are reported, it is likely a bug.
 Please file a report at https://support.fossa.com.